hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-nb.md

 ## Install WildFly Application Server plugin

+There is no built-in support for WildFly application server in the newest NetBeans IDE.
+To get WildFly integration support, follow these steps to install the WildFly plugin from NetBeans Plugin Portal.

-1. Download [WildFly Application Server plugin](http://plugins.netbeans.org/plugin/76472/wildfly-application-server) from NetBeans Plugins portal.
+1. Download [WildFly Application Server plugin](http://plugins.netbeans.org/plugin/76472/wildfly-application-server) from NetBeans Plugin portal.
-2. Open *Plugins* dialog from NetBeans main menu *Tools*->*Plugins*.
+2. Open *Plugins* dialog from NetBeans IDE main menu *Tools*->*Plugins*.
 3. Switch to *Downloaded* tab, and click *Add Plugins...* button to select the downloaded plugin(a .nbm file).
 4. When it is added, click *Install* button to start installation.
 5. Follow the wizard to complete the installation.
 When it is done,  restart NetBeans IDE to apply the change.